Spandau Ballet: Parade and Live Aid period

 The follow-up album, Parade, was released in June 1984, and its singles were again big successes in the charts in Europe, Oceania and Canada.
 The album's opening song, "Only When You Leave", became the band's last American hit.
-The band's first Top 10 single in Italy was "I'll Fly For You", a success they repeated later with the singles "Fight For Ourselves" and "Through the Barricades."
-At the end of 1984, the band performed on the Band Aid charity single alongside chart rivals Duran Duran, Culture Club and Wham! and in 1985 performed at Wembley Stadium as part of Live Aid to a global audience estimated at 1.9 billion.
+The band's first top 10 single in Italy was "I'll Fly for You", a success they repeated later with the singles "Fight for Ourselves" and "Through the Barricades".
+At the end of 1984, the band performed on the Band Aid charity single alongside chart rivals Duran Duran, Culture Club and Wham!, and in 1985 performed at Wembley Stadium as part of Live Aid to a global audience estimated at 1.9 billion.
 The "Spandau Ballet World Parade 84–85" was the group's biggest tour to date, spanning Europe, America, the Far East and, for the first time, Australia and New Zealand.
 Their UK tour ended with six record-breaking nights at Wembley Arena.
 During the second show at LA's Universal Amphitheatre, Steve Norman tore the anterior cruciate ligament in his knee and the rest of the tour was cancelled.
-This also resulted in the cancellation of a proposed summer tour of Spain and Italy and a planned six-week tour of the United States supporting The Power Station.
+This also resulted in the cancellation of a proposed summer tour of Spain and Italy and a planned six-week tour of the United States supporting the Power Station.

 During this same year, Spandau Ballet achieved platinum status with the compilation The Singles Collection, which kept the focus on the band between studio albums and celebrated its five years of success.
-However, the album was released by Chrysalis Records without the band's approval and the band instigated legal action against the label.
+The album was released by Chrysalis Records without the band's approval and the band instigated legal action against the label.